moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/servers/volumes/snapshot.md

 You can do it from the console or form the command line using this command: `sudo halt`

-Then, click on "Volumes" from the left-hand menu in the onsole, the list of volumes will appear.
+Then, click on "Volumes" from the left-hand menu in the console, the list of volumes will appear.

 ![Console](../../imgs/img_tmp_dashboard.png "Temporaire")

 Select the volumes you want to snapshot on the list and click the "Snapshot" button.

-A popup will appear asking you for the snapshot name, description, tags and if you want to start the server once the snapshot is achieve.
+A pop-up will appear asking you for the snapshot name, description, tags and if you want to start the server once the snapshot is achieve.

 ![Console](../../imgs/img_tmp_dashboard.png "Temporaire")

-In few minutess your snapshot will be ready and will appear in the snapshots section.
+In few minutes your snapshot will be ready and will appear in the snapshots section.

 #### Restore a snapshot